 RELG207: Jewish & Christian Scriptures

 Bible commentary is scholarship that interprets or analyzes passages from the Bible.
-For this assignment, focus on the following commentary series, which is scholarly and consistently high-quality:
+For your research in this class, focus on the following commentary series:

 - Anchor Bible - Reference collection, 2nd floor - BS192.2 .A1 1964 G3